-Position coordinates the activities of clinical trial research studies for the Pediatric Research Resources Office (RRO).
-Primary responsibilities include patient enrollment, screening, monitoring of research participants, and reporting to the clinical research sponsor.
-Responsible for ensuring accurate data collection, documentation, organization and safety of study volunteers.
-Position requires prior clinical research experience and able to work independently with minimal oversight.Job Duties
+The Research Cordinator III position coordinates the activities of clinical trial research studies for the Pediatric Research Resources Office (RRO).
+The primary responsibilities include patient enrollment, screening, monitoring of research participants, and reporting to the clinical research sponsor.
+The Research Coordinator III is responsible for ensuring accurate data collection, documentation, organization and safety of study volunteers.
+The position requires prior clinical research experience and able to work independently with minimal oversight.Job Purpose

 - Clinically and administratively manages multiple studies involving rapid scale up and a high volume of patients/participants in complex clinical trials.